-Figure 5: Location of ACP Site Entry Points
+Figure 4: Location of ACP Site Entry Points

 The Northern Road 'Main Entry' access point has been nominated by WSA as the primary access and egress for the ACP site.
-This SEP consists of a newly constructed, fully signalised, multi-directional intersection with the new alignment of The Northern Road.
-The signalised intersection provides safe and reliable right-turn access under red light traffic conditions, and provides right-turn queuing capacity at the intersection, further mitigating any potential traffic impacts on the wider network.
-The ACP Contractor is expected to be the primary user of the SEP and contribute the majority of traffic at this entry point, however initially it will be shared with Bulk Earthworks (Q2 2022 through Q4 2022) and later with the TSS Contractor (Q3 2022 to Q4 2024).
+This entry point consists of a newly constructed, fully signalised, multi-directional intersection with the new alignment of The Northern Road.
+The signalised intersection provides safe and reliable right-turn access under red light traffic conditions and provides right-turn queuing capacity at the intersection, further mitigating any potential traffic impacts on the wider network.
+The ACP Contractor is expected to be the primary user of this site entry point and contribute the majority of traffic at this entry point, even though it was initially shared with Bulk Earthworks (Q2 2022 through Q4 2022) and now later with the TSS Contractor (Q3 2022 to Q4 2024) and Stage 1 Cargo Works (from Q2 2024).

-Access from Elizabeth Drive may be provided at the Epic Mine Entry Point and the M12 Temporary Roundabout during Phase 2 of the ACP Works (from Q4 2022).
-As noted under Material Importation (refer Section 6.1.1), the Epic Mine SEP is pre-established and to date has been under frequent heavy vehicle use by the BEC for Material Importation from Elizabeth Drive.
-In order to mitigate any vehicle safety risks on Elizabeth Drive, this SEP shall be utilised as 'Left In Left Out' only as per the existing Bulk Earthworks project configuration.
-Due to the handover of areas, there will be no concurrent access requirement from the Bulk Earthworks Contractor and the ACP Contractor.
-Access via the M12 Temporary roundabout will be shared with the M12 and SMWSA teams as well as LCB an TSS for access to their limited sites in this area,
+Access from Elizabeth Drive at the Epic Mine Entry Point and the M12 Temporary Roundabout during Phase 2 of the ACP Works was made available from Q4 2022.
+In order to mitigate any vehicle safety risks on Elizabeth Drive, this site entry point shall be utilised as 'Left In Left Out' only as per the previous Bulk Earthworks project configuration.
+Due to the handover of areas, there was no concurrent access requirement from the Bulk Earthworks Contractor and the ACP Contractor.
+Access via the M12 Temporary roundabout will be shared with the M12 and SMWSA teams as well as LCB and TSS for access to their limited sites in this area.

-The Anton Road access point will not be available until Anton Road upgrade works are complete.
-These road improvements will make Adams and Anton Road, and the associated SEP, suitable for heavy vehicle use.
-Table 18 provides the expected peak vehicle volumes for the ACP Works scope.
+Road improvements have made Adams and Anton Road, and the associated site entry points, suitable for heavy vehicle use.
+Table 16 provides the expected peak vehicle volumes for the ACP Works scope.